dineshkashera/nestJs/readme.md

 - Create functions that accept arguments that are typed with interfaces.
 - Object/Classes can decide to 'implement' a given interface to work with a function.

+## Classes

+Blueprint to create an object with some fields(values) and methods(functions) to represents a 'thing'

+## parcel-bundler

+tool to help us run Typescript in the Browser npm install -g parcel-bundler

+## run parcel

+parcel index.html